Who is this article for?

-In version 4.3 and later, CrashPlan supports the back up of encrypted files, folders, drives, and filesystems that are run at a system or user level.
+Code42 supports backing up encrypted files, folders, drives, and filesystems that run at a system or user level.

 There is an option in Truecrypt enabled by default called preserve timestamps of file containers.
 When enabled, Truecrypt retains the file timestamp from initial file creation.
-Essentially, it looks like the file has never changed and CrashPlan won't back up the changes.
-If you disable this option, the file timestamp changes when files are modified, which allows CrashPlan to back up the changes.
-Although this is an unsupported process, we have instructions available for interested users.
+Essentially, it looks like the file has never changed and the Code42 app won't back up the changes.
+If you disable this option, the file timestamp changes when files are modified, which allows the Code42 app to back up the changes.

 BitLocker drive encryption

 Windows BitLocker Drive Encryption provides full drive encryption.
-Since BitLocker runs at a drive level, CrashPlan is able to back up drives protected by BitLocker when the drive is in an open or unlocked state (i.e., decrypted at the drive level).
+Since BitLocker runs at a drive level, the Code42 app is able to back up drives protected by BitLocker when the drive is in an open or unlocked state (decrypted at the drive level).

-However, when the drive is locked (i.e., encrypted), CrashPlan can't back up the files and may report the drive as missing.
-By default, CrashPlan never removes missing or deleted files from your backup archive; you can confirm your deleted file settings from Settings > Backup > Frequency and versions.
-If the CrashPlan app reports the drive as missing when it is unlocked, you may need to run a file verification scan.
+However, when the drive is locked (encrypted), the Code42 app can't back up the files and may report the drive as missing.
+If the Code42 app reports the drive as missing when it is unlocked, you may need to run a file verification scan.

-Because CrashPlan backs your files up when they are unencrypted, they can only be restored as unencrypted files.
-You can restore these files on other computers or using the CrashPlan web app without worrying that the files will restore in an encrypted state.
+Because the Code42 app backs up your files when they are unencrypted, they can only be downloaded as unencrypted files.
+You can download these files on other devices or using the Code42 console without worrying that the files will download in an encrypted state.